yuvidcreator/Fonts-Optimization-Python-Docker/README.md

 --  You can use them in your project by copying them to your project's static/fonts directory.
 --  Only ensure final code review for HTML / CSS templates before using them in production.

-# IMP Note : Use .woff or woff2 --> saved font files in output directory.
+# IMP Note : Use .woff or woff2 --> saved font files from output directory.

 --  For comparative files sizes , use log file generated in "output" directory.
 --  e.g. In your project, if you used "NotoSansCJKjp-VF.ttf" file before optimization,